genesiscommunitysuccess/docs/docs/04_web/06_testing/01_foundation-testing.md

 };
 ```

-If you need to customise JSDOM, you can create `jsdom.setup.ts` file in your package directory:
+If you need to customise JSDOM, you can create a **jsdom.setup.ts** file in your package directory:

 ```ts
 // custom code
 export * from '@genesislcap/foundation-testing/jsdom';
 ```

-## Test Scripts
+## Test scripts

-The test related scripts to add to your package's `package.json` file may include:
+The test-related scripts to add to your package's **package.json** file may include:

 ```
 "test": "genx test",